barron-dev/AirDraw/README.md

 # AirDraw

 How to build this project:
-1) Install NodeJS
+1) Install NodeJS on your machine
-2) CD into project directory
+2) Open project folder with command prompt
 3) Install dependencies with "npm install"
 4) Run the app with "npm start"